dmarooney1105/wholechsliving/_posts/2020-01-10-why-i-had-to-stop-intermittent-fasting.md

 ---
-title: First Three Days
+title: Why I had to stop Intermittent Fasting
-date: 2017-01-05 00:00:00 Z
+date: 2020-01-10 00:00:00
 categories:
   - food
   - diet
 tags:
   - food
   - diet
-- whole30
 layout: post
-listed_category: diet
+listed_category: Diet
 theme: food
-main_image_path: "/images/whole30-eggs2.jpg"
+main_image_path: /uploads/IMG_3206.JPG
 image-position: bottom
 description:
 ---

 *This was written on the beginning of Day 4.
 The meals shown below are super easy quick meals that anyone can make.
 I am not a chef and they are not meant to impress you.
 They were tasty though!*